 An impressive business website is a necessity today.
 It can not only help you legitimize your business to potential customers but can also boost your brand’s visibility online.

-In order to ensure that your business site aligns with your SEO and conversion goals, you should strictly avoid the following website design elements.
+In order to ensure that your business site aligns with your SEO and conversion goals, there are some design elements you should strictly avoid:

 1. Little to No Content